Johanita Scholtz

-Johanita Scholtz (born 25 January 2000) is a South African badminton player.
+Johanita Scholtz Albertse (born 25 January 2000) is a South African badminton player.
 Scholtz won her first senior international title at the 2017 Botswana International tournament.
 She competed at the 2018 Commonwealth Games in Gold Coast, Australia.
 She was the women's singles gold medalist at the 2019 African Games, also won bronze medals in the team and women's doubles events.